Divesh52/spring-boot-todo-app/README.md

 3. Organized service, controller, and repository structure
 4. Maven-based project for easy setup and dependency management

-**(This project is a work in progress — new features and enhancements will be added step by step.)**

 **Tech Stack**
 1. Java 21
 2. Spring Boot